 The Power of God Rom.
 1: 16 CLICK TITLE FOR AUDIO

-When we deal with folks about the Lord, we shouldn’t be worried about whether or not we’re doing a good enough job.
+When we deal with folks about the Lord, we shouldn’t worry about whether or not we’re doing a good enough job.
 I realize how nervous we can be trying to talk to someone about Jesus.
 However, how they respond is really not up to us or how “smooth” we are in our “presentation.”
 We aren’t depending on ourselves; we are depending upon the power of God.
-We see the power of God in:

-The cross – 1 Cor 1:18 – the cross is where Christ became sin for us that we might be made the righteousness of God in him [2 Cor 5:21].
-The work of salvation was completed at the cross.
-The preaching of the cross is the power of God to us who are saved.
+1 Cor 1:18 – the cross is where Christ became sin for us that we might be made the righteousness of God in him [2 Cor 5:21].
+Christ completed the work of salvation at the cross.
+To the saved, the preaching of the cross is the power of God.
 By the cross, the world is crucified to us and we are crucified to the world [Gal 6:14].
 On the cross, our old man is dead [Rom 6:6] that we should not serve sin.
 On the cross, Christ lives in us and we live our lives by the faith of the Son of God.
 When we are crucified with Christ, talking to others about him is a living testimony.
 He is in us presenting himself, not us, to them.

-The blood – Col 1:14 – the blood of Jesus Christ is eternally efficacious [Heb 9:14].
+Col 1:14 – the blood of Jesus Christ is eternally efficacious [Heb 9:14].
 The blood of Jesus cleanses us from all sin [1 Jn 1:7].
 As the hymn says, “There is power in the blood.”
 We do not have the power to forgive sins; only God can do that.
-And when he applies the blood to a sinner’s sins, they are “washed in the blood.”
+And when he applies the blood to a sinner’s sins, he washes them in his blood.
 As another hymn says, “What can wash away my sins, nothing but the blood of Jesus.”

-Conclusion: can you see how much of the power of God is involved when you are witnessing to someone?
-You don’t need to be worried about how well you’re doing when you are sure that the power to see them saved is not yours but God’s.
+Can you see how much of the power of God is involved when you are witnessing to someone?
+You don’t need to worry about how well you’re doing when you are sure that the power to see them saved is not yours but God’s.
 Rely upon the power of God.